quixio/quix-docs/docs/develop/integrate-data/external-source.md

 To use the `External source` connector, step through the following procedure:

-1. In the Quix Portal click on `Code Samples` in the left-hand sidebar.
+1. In the UI click on `Code Samples` in the left-hand sidebar.

 2. Search for `External source`.